-Our quality assurance function oversees the quality of our laboratory as well as research and development, client services, billing, sales and marketing operations.
-We have established oversight for systems implementation and maintenance procedures, document control processes, supplier qualification, preventive or corrective actions, and employee training processes that we believe achieves excellence in operations.
+Our quality assurance function oversees the quality of our laboratory operations.
+We have established oversight for systems implementation and maintenance procedures, document control processes, supplier qualification, preventive or corrective actions and employee training processes that we believe achieves excellence in operations.
 We continuously monitor and improve our processes and procedures and believe this high-quality service leads to customer satisfaction and retention.